Columbia International College: History

 Founded in Hamilton, Ontario, in 1979, Columbia International College began as a six-room university preparatory and ESL school on Mohawk Road West.
 It was known at the time as Columbia Secondary School of Canada.
 The school quickly outgrew this location, prompting a move to 430 East 25th Street in 1981 and another move to 1029 Main Street West in 1985; by this time, Columbia had a student population of 300.
-Ten years later, in 1991, Columbia Secondary School officially changed its name to Columbia International College.
+In 1991, Columbia Secondary School officially changed its name to Columbia International College.

-The 1990s saw growth in Columbia's facilities, academic programs and student population.
-The school's climb in enrollment numbers resulted in a relocation to the Ainsliewood Campus in 2000.
-The school's current home is an 11,200 square metre facility located at 1003 Main Street West.
+Columbia's facilities, academic programs, and student population grew in the 1990s.
+The school's growing number of students resulted in a relocation to the Ainsliewood Campus in 2000.
+The current campus is an 11,200-square-metre facility located at 1003 Main Street West.